Building a stronger cybersecurity foundation across the European Union

 Interaction with other (sector-specific) cybersecurity legislation

-Where sector-specific legislation - such as the Digital Operational Resilience Act (DORA) - requires essential or important entities under NIS 2 to adopt cybersecurity risk-management measures or to notify significant incidents, NIS 2 shall not apply to these entities if the sector-specific requirements are at least equivalent in effect to the obligations laid down in the NIS 2 Directive.
+When sector-specific legislation, like the Digital Operational Resilience Act (DORA), require key entities under NIS 2 to adopt cybersecurity risk-management measures or report major incidents, NIS 2 won’t apply if these sector-specific requirements are equally effective as those in the NIS 2 Directive.

-If sector-specific legislation does not cover all entities in a specific sector falling within the scope of the NIS 2 Directive, the relevant provisions of NIS 2 shall continue to apply to the entities not covered by the sector-specific legislation
+But if sector-specific legislation does not cover all entities in a specific sector falling within the scope of the NIS 2 Directive, the relevant provisions of NIS 2 provisions will still apply to those entities not covered by the sector-specific legislation

 When will NIS 2 impact my organisation?

-Now that NIS 2 is officially adopted, a significant number of organisations will need to consider, implement and comply with various binding obligations that will materialise after the transposition of the directive into national legislation.
+With NIS 2 now officially adopted, many organisations will need to consider, implement, and comply with various binding obligations that will come into play once the directive is integrated into national legislation.

-The following timeline outlines the key phases in the development and enforcement of NIS 2.
+Here’s a timeline highlighting the key phases in NIS 2’s development and enforcement.

 The Commission adopted a proposal for a revised Directive on Security of Network and Information Systems (NIS 2 Directive), revoking the original NIS Directive.